 Let's start with what it is.

-Knowledge mobilization is a way of translating academic research into information and knowledge that the greater society can benefit from.
+Knowledge mobilization (KM) is a way of translating academic research into information and knowledge that the greater society can benefit from.

 According to Peter Levesque, President & Director, The Institute for Knowledge Mobilization, Knowledge mobilization is an umbrella term.
 It includes a whole range of activities: